Baccega/add-custom-heading-to-videos/README.md

 This script will add a custom heading using FFMPEG at the start of your videos with the objective of changing the default thumbnail.

+Why waste 1 hour doing something when in 3 hours you can make a script that does that automatically?

 ## Usage

 1) Install the packages listed on the `packages.txt` file on your python environment.